NMBU-Data-Science/RENT/docs/quickstart.rst

 UML-Diagram
 -----------
-The UML-diagram provides an overview on the class-structure of the present RENT implementation.
+The UML-diagram provides an overview on the class-structure of the RENT implementation.

 .. image:: RENT_UML.png